All About Fake Pappy Van Winkle

 Professional-grade fake Pappy has been around at least as far back as 2016.
-Prior to that, I'd spent a couple years warning people to be on the lookout, because the high prices paid on eBay for empty Pappy bottles made it obvious that they were being refilled.
-But as much as I tried to warn people, most laughed it off.
+Prior to that, I'd spent a couple years warning people to be on the lookout, because the high prices paid online for empty Pappy bottles made it obvious that they were being refilled.
+Most laughed off the warnings as paranoia.

-So in frustration, in February of 2016 I became determined to prove I was right.
-I looked at *empty* bottles of PVW 23 recently sold on eBay and jotted down the handwritten, unique bottle numbers on each.
-I then compared those to new, *full* bottles for sale online.
-Because if I could find the same exact bottle sold empty in the past, but full and "new" now, it would be undeniable proof of a fake.
-And maybe that would finally wake everyone up.
+So, to prove the point, in February 2016 I searched empty bottles of PVW 23 recently sold on eBay and jotted down the handwritten, unique bottle numbers on each.
+I compared those to new, full bottles for sale online.
+Finding the same exact bottle sold empty in the past -- but full and "new" afterward -- would be undeniable proof of a fake.

-It took me all of five minutes to find a match.
+It took all of five minutes to find a match.

 People went nuts.

 WHO BUYS THE FAKES?
 WHERE ARE THEY IN THE MARKET?